top of page

 THE ALLEN BUILDING

-One of the earliest brick buildings in Old Webster was the Allen Building, It was so large it was described as a whole city block.
-It was built by Nathan D. Allen and completed in about 1888 on Gore Avenue at the Missouri Pacific Railroad tracks (SW corner).
-On the third floor was the Allen Music Hall where fine music and theater productions were held.
-The Missouri Pacific trains would run special cars from St. Louis for the productions.
+One of the earliest brick structures in Old Webster was the Allen Building, renowned for its impressive size, spanning nearly an entire city block.
+Constructed by Nathan D. Allen and completed around 1888 on Gore Avenue at the Missouri Pacific Railroad tracks (SW corner), the third floor featured the Allen Music Hall, hosting fine music and theater performances, with special train cars running from St. Louis for the events.

-It housed a drug store, a grocery, hardware store, barber shop, a notions store and a bakery run by his son, Harry Allen.
-On the second floor there were offices and a kindergarten school.
+The building accommodated a drug store (Douglas Drug Store), a grocery, a hardware store, a barber shop, and a bakery managed by his son, Harry Allen.
+The second floor housed offices and a kindergarten school.

-The building burned on Friday, February 10th, 1899 in a horrific fire that threatened to burn all of Old Webster.
-The bucket brigade was augmented by a horse-drawn water wagon from the City of St. Louis which saved the day.
+Tragically, the building was consumed by a devastating fire on Friday, Febraury 10th, 1899, which posed a threat to all of Old Webster.
+The bucket brigade, supported by a horse-drawn water wagon from St. Louis, managed to extinguish the flames and saved the day.

 1899-02-10STLPDAllenFire.jpg